jonathanvdc/cs-wasm/README.md

 ## Using `cs-wasm`

-Here are some sample code fragments for a couple of basic use cases to give you a feel of what it's like to use `cs-wasm`.
+Here are some sample code fragments to give you a feel of what it's like to use `cs-wasm`.

 ### Reading a WebAssembly file